drmonkeysee/CinyTest/README.md

 ## Build CinyTest

 CinyTest was developed using Xcode; on OS X the workspace will build the library with [clang].
-There is also a [make] file that will build CinyTest using [gcc].
+There is also a [make] file that will build CinyTest on the command line.

 The [make] file has the following build targets: